 Letter from your Employer on Company Letterhead

 A letter on company letterhead signed by a person of authority (employer, manager, owner, or whoever authorizes company travel), that confirms the rental was for business use.
 Please make sure that all authorized drivers are listed in this employer letter.
 Master rental agreement for frequent renter clubs showing reservation preference.
 This document must reflect the renter’s name, their insurance preferences and their preferred card for reservation purposes.
+Click here to see a sample of this document.

 Master rental agreement for frequent renter clubs showing reservation preference